flutter/website/src/deployment/flavors.md

 1. Inside your Flutter project, navigate to **android**/**app**/**build.gradle**.

-2. Create a [`flavorDimension`][] to group any product flavors you will add and prevent them from being combined.
+2. Create a [`flavorDimension`][] to group the product flavors you add.
+   Gradle doesn't combine product flavors that share the same `dimension`.

 3. Add a `productFlavors` object with the desired flavors along with values for **dimension**, **resValue**,